-- Distant vision: 20/20 or better in each eye separately, with or without correction
+Distant-Range vision of 20/20 or better in each eye separately, with or without correction.

-- Intermediate vision: 20/40 or better in each eye separately, with or without correction, at age 50 and over, as measured at 32 inches
+Intermediate-Range vision of 20/40 or better in each eye separately, with or without correction, as measured at 32 inches.

-- Color vision: Demonstrate the ability to perceive the colors necessary for the safe performance of airman duties.
-Essentially, the FAA requires you to have good enough color vision to identify important things like aircraft position lights, airport beacons, chart symbols, and more.
+You will also need Color Vision and to demonstrate your ability to perceive the colors necessary for the performance of airman duties.
+Essentially, the FAA requires you to have good enough color vision to identify important things like aircraft position lights, airport beacons, Radar, Flight Charts and associated chart symbols, and various other signal markers.

 According to the USAF website, pilots must have:

 Navy pilots must pass a “Class I Flying Physical.” (the same one administered to Marine Corps. pilots.)

 To become a pilot in the Navy or Marine Corps, an applicant's uncorrected vision must be 20/40 (correctable to 20/20) in each eye.
 Once flight training begins, vision can deteriorate to no worse than 20/100 (correctable to 20/20) in each eye before disqualification.
 After flight training graduation, if the eyesight deteriorates to worse than 20/200 (also correctable to 20/20), the pilot will require a waiver for carrier operations.
 If the pilot's vision deteriorates past 20/400 (but remains correctable to 20/20), the pilot is restricted to aircraft with dual controls.